business4s/workflows4s/README.md

 - [ ] Pekko/Shardcake/Postgres runtime PoC
 - [ ] Test harness
 - [ ] Explicit approach to handling workflow evolutions

+### Followup work

+Items below are outside of the scope of PoC but showcase the possibilities.

+- [ ] UI & API to visualize workflow progress
+- [ ] Observability support

 ## Design